access-ci-org/Operations_Github_Collaboration/git_workflow.md

      * Reviewers: (who will review and approve this PR)
        * (at least one, more is better)
        * Sugestions:
-         * service owner
+         * component owner
-         * service owner backup
+         * component owner backup
          * peer developers
      * Create pull request
 1. Review